A Finite-Model-Theoretic View on Propositional Proof Complexity: The Polynomial Calculus over the Field of Rationals and Fixed-Point Logic with Counting

 Another important fragment of the polynomial calculus is the so-called \emph{monomial-PC} (\monPC).
 This restricted variant of the full PC was introduced by Berkholz and Grohe in~\cite{BerkholzGro15}.
 Their intention was to precisely characterise the power of a combinatorial graph isomorphism test, the so-called Weisfeiler-Leman algorithm~\cite{CFI92}, in terms of propositional proof complexity.
 Specifically, they proved that two graphs $G$ and $H$ can be distinguished by the $k$-dimensional Weisfeiler-Leman algorithm if, and only if, the $k$-dimensional monomial-PC ($\monPCx k$) can refute the solvability of a certain system of polynomial equations $\IsoForm(G,H)$ over $\mbQ$ which encode the graph isomorphism problem for $G$ and $H$.
 In this section, we analyse the power of the monomial-PC and the (full) PC from the perspective of finite model theory.
-In our main result we are going to show that both proof systems, the monomial-PC and the full PC, have precisely the same expressive power as fixed-point logic with counting (\FPC), which is a natural and powerful logic of great importance in the area of descriptive complexity theory (see Theorem~\ref{thm:FPCgleichPC}).
+In our main result we are going to show that both proof systems, the bounded-degree monomial-PC and the bounded-degree and bounded bit-complexity PC, have precisely the same expressive power as fixed-point logic with counting (\FPC), which is a natural and powerful logic of great importance in the area of descriptive complexity theory (see Theorem~\ref{thm:FPCgleichPC}).
+For the bounded-degree PC over $\bbQ$ without any restriction on the complexity of the coefficients, we show that it is contained in finite variable infinitary counting logic.
 As a consequence, the correspondence between the Weisfeiler-Leman algorithm and the monomial-PC can be generalised to the full PC (though we have to sacrifice the tightness of the connection between the degree of polynomials and the dimension of the Weisfeiler-Leman algorithm), see Theorem~\ref{thm:monPCvsPC:GI}.

 Our proof consists of three parts.
 First of all, we show that proofs in the monomial-PC can be expressed in $\FPC$, see Subsection~\ref{subsec:monpc:infpc}.
 This shows that $\FOnum(\monPCx k) \leq \FPC$.
 After that, we show in Subsection~\ref{subsec:fpc:inmonpc} that $\FPC$-iterations can be simulated using the monomial-PC.
 Taken together this shows that $\FOnum(\monPCx k) = \FPC$.
-As the final step, in Subsection~\ref{subsec:fullpc:infpc}, we show that $\FPC$ can also express $k$-dimensional refutations in the (full) polynomial calculus over $\mbQ$.
+As the final step, in Subsection~\ref{subsec:fullpc:infpc}, we show that $\FPC$ can also express degree-$k$ refutations of bounded bit-complexity in the (full) polynomial calculus over $\mbQ$, which also entails that $\PC_k$ with unbounded coefficients can be simulated in $\Cinf$.